 As with many menopause symptoms, the problem is the loss of the protective properties of our reproductive hormones.

+That pretty much covers it, right?
 Well, yes, ditching the sugar is an adjustment, because it’s in bloody everything.
 It’s not just candy and baked goods, it’s in foods you wouldn’t expect, from ketchup to low-fat yogurt to spaghetti sauce.
 Reducing sugar may mean trading in pre-prepared foods for cooking or at least for label-reading.

 Pros (your results may vary):

 Balanced against all these health benefits, dipping into the kids’ candy stash on Halloween sounds a little less attractive.

 The good news is, you don’t have to entirely eliminate sugar if you’re able to control your consumption.
 The less good news is that most of us need some serious sugar reduction to get to the five teaspoons of “added sugars” recommended for a moderately active woman, 51 – 55.
 (For reference, a 12-ounce can of cola is about eight teaspoons, already more than the daily limit.)

 We’re challenging you.
 Pick one of the following things to do for one week.
 See how it goes.
 Then maybe pick another.

 1. Read labels - Food manufacturers are sometimes a bit slippery about calling sugar “sugar” because they know we’re on to them.
 Proposed changes to nutrition labels will call out added sugar, finally separating them from naturally occurring sugars.
 Ingredients are listed in order of predominance by weight, so if the sugar comes at or near the top of the list for that spaghetti sauce, or if there are a lot of different types of sugar listed, buy another brand or make it yourself.